 Arrives as young plant

-DescriptionWinter is long, cold, and dreary, so do something good for your eyes and spirit by planting Arctic Fire® Yellow dogwood (Cornus sericea).
+DescriptionWinter is long, cold, and dreary, so do something good for your eyes and spirit by planting Arctic Fire® Yellow dogwood (Cornus sericea) from Proven Winners.
 This native shrub looks pretty, if unassuming, all season - and when the leaves drop in autumn, they reveal an array of brightly colored yellow stems that positively pop in the landscape.
 This is a super durable native shrub that can take almost anything you can throw at it: shade, wet soil, deer, rabbits.
 None of them can stop this plant from doing what it does best, looking fantastic in the gloomiest part of the year.DetailsBotanical name: Cornus sericea (syn.
 C. stolonifera) 'SMNCSBD' Patent #: USPP 32,351 Common name: Red-twig dogwood, yellow-twig dogwood, red osier dogwood Zone: 2 - 7 Sun exposure: Sun (6+ hours sun) to part-sun (4-6 hours sun) Height x width: 4-5' tall x 6' wide Flower color: White Foliage color: Green Bloom season: Spring Bloom time: Spring Features: Winter interest wet soils, suitable for slopes, proven winners, native, drought tolerant, deer resistant, cold tolerant Uses: Accent, background, border, erosion control or embankment, foundation, hedge, massing, naturalizing, rain garden, slopes, specimen, waterside, woodland How To GrowSoil: Adaptable to most any level of soil moisture and pH.
 Can become stressed in extremely dry conditions, however.
-Light: Full sun to part shade.
+Light: Sun/part sun/shade.
 Will grow and survive in deep shade, but will not flower strongly, nor will its winter color be quite as vivid as if it gets some sun.
 Water: Readily tolerates wet conditions and is often found growing on river banks and lakeshores in the wild.
 Established plants can tolerate some drought, but extreme drought may compromise aesthetics.
 Spacing: 5-6' apart Fertilizing: Supplemental fertilizer is not required.
 However, if you want faster growth, apply a granular rose or garden fertilizer in early spring, then again in early summer if desired.
 Winterizing: No special care needed.
 A 2-3" layer of shredded bark mulch is beneficial.
 Stems can be cut for decorations and arrangements if desired.
 Maintenance & ; pruning: The best stem color on red-twig dogwoods appears on stems that are one or two years old.
 As stems mature, they develop corky, bark-like growth that obscures the color.
 As such, plants should be pruned yearly or every other year once they're established (3-4 years after planting).
 You can do this in one of two ways: one, by cutting the entire plant back to small stumps in early spring (note that this method removes flower buds; it also will leave you with no coverage for several weeks as the plant recovers.
 The second method involves removing one-third of the oldest growth each spring by nipping it out at the base.